- About Us

 Shawn joined the firm after serving for more than six years as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York, during which time she investigated, supervised, and prosecuted a variety of cases, including matters involving terrorism and national security offenses, sanctions violations, money laundering, cyber-terrorism, opioid diversion, and international narcotics trafficking.
 Shawn was Co-Chief of both the Narcotics Unit and Terrorism and International Narcotics Unit, supervising dozens of Assistant U.S. Attorneys, investigators, and other personnel in investigations, prosecutions, and trials involving a wide range of national security, drug trafficking, and white-collar offenses.

-Notable cases that Shawn supervised include the first-ever felony charges against an opioid distributor, Rochester Drug Co-Operative, and two of its chief executives in 2019, which resulted in a deferred prosecution agreement, imposition of a monitorship and $20 million fine, and guilty pleas; sanctions evasion, money laundering, and fraud charges against Türkiye Halk Bankasi A.Ş. or “Halkbank,” for its alleged participation in a multi-billion-collar Iranian sanctions-evasion scheme; the capital prosecution of Sayfullo Saipov for the alleged 2017 truck attack in Tribeca; and the coordinated narcotics-trafficking charges against five doctors and two other health care professionals for oxycodone diversion in 2018.
+Notable cases that Shawn supervised include the first-ever felony charges against an opioid distributor, Rochester Drug Co-Operative, and its former chief executive officer and chief compliance officer, in 2019, which resulted in a deferred prosecution agreement, imposition of a monitorship and $20 million fine, and guilty pleas; sanctions evasion, money laundering, and fraud charges against Türkiye Halk Bankasi A.Ş. or “Halkbank,” for its alleged participation in a multi-billion-collar Iranian sanctions-evasion scheme; the capital prosecution of Sayfullo Saipov for the alleged 2017 truck attack in Tribeca; and the coordinated narcotics-trafficking charges against five doctors and two other health care professionals for oxycodone diversion in 2018.
 Shawn also supervised the 2020 prosecution of the sitting president of Venezuela, Nicolás Maduro, and other high-level Venezuelan officials, on charges of narco-terrorism and weapons offenses.

 Shawn has tried numerous cases as a prosecutor, including those involving terrorism offenses, money laundering, opioid diversion, racketeering, murder, and narcotics trafficking.
 These included the trial and conviction of the so-called “Chelsea Bomber,” Ahmad Khan Rahimi, for perpetrating a terrorist attack bombing in the Chelsea neighborhood of Manhattan in October 2016, and the trial and conviction of Akayed Ullah for his attempted suicide bombing in the Times Square subway station in 2017.
 Shawn has likewise briefed and argued numerous appeals before the U.S. Court of Appeals for the Second Circuit.
 Her contributions to public service have been recognized with the Director’s Award for Superior Performance by a Litigative Team and the U.S. Department of Justice Assistant Attorney General’s Award.